Arielace3/AutomationPDFFormFillUp/README.md

 This is a replication* of an automation project I completed for a Global Investment Bank.

-**Due to company policy, I cannot provide the original program and PDF template.*

 Task: Given a excel spreadsheet of any amount of data rows, automate the fill up of a template PDF form by a click of a button.